-The ADOT technical project manager should provide the anticipated project schedule for all major deliverables, such as preparation of draft environmental documents, design plan submittals, etc. The schedule will help determine the appropriate points where public input is needed and allow adequate time in the schedule to implement public outreach and share with the project team for consideration prior to moving forward.
+The ADOT technical project manager should provide the anticipated project schedule for all major deliverables, such as preparation of draft environmental documents, design plan submittals, etc. The schedule will help determine the appropriate points where public input is needed and allow adequate time in the schedule to implement public outreach and share with the for consideration project team prior to moving forward.